madhyastha/neurohackweek2017/_episodes/02-second-part.md

 objectives:
 - "Learn how to navigate the console to find important information"
 keypoints:
-- "We can add parts to the lesson, by adding more markdown files"
+- "Note that the console is organized by region"
-- "You get the picture"
+- "You can start virtual computers from the console using the EC2 service"
 ---

 ### Orientation to the AWS Management Console